vibexcode/prime/README.md

-# Square-Symmetric Primes Conjecture

-## Heuristic Motivation
+## Heuristic Motivation and Square-Centered Symmetry

 ### Why the form p + q = 2n²?

-This conjecture is not based on an arbitrary numerical pattern, but on heuristic considerations arising from the interaction between prime distribution and quadratic growth.
+This conjecture is not proposed as an arbitrary numerical pattern, but is motivated by heuristic considerations arising from the interaction between prime distribution and quadratic growth.

-The quantity **2n²** defines a symmetric quadratic curve centered on even integers with regular modular behavior.
-Unlike linear centers (as in classical Goldbach-type problems), quadratic centers grow sufficiently fast to provide an expanding search space for admissible prime pairs, while remaining sparse enough to avoid trivial saturation.
-This balance makes **2n²** a natural candidate for studying prime symmetry.
+The quantity **2n²** defines a symmetric quadratic center on the number line.
+Unlike linear centers (as in classical Goldbach-type problems), quadratic centers grow fast enough to provide an expanding search space for admissible prime pairs, while remaining sparse enough to avoid trivial saturation.
+This balance makes **2n²** a natural candidate for studying structured prime symmetry.

 From a probabilistic number-theoretic perspective, the **Bateman–Horn heuristic** suggests that polynomial expressions of the form